Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 Running a node
 ==============

-To start running a client that will join the Mainnet follow these
+To start running a client that will join the |Net| follow these
 steps:

 1. Open the ``concordium-node`` executable from the unzipped archive.